TECHNOLOGY & DEDICATION

 In addition to our procedures and technical capabilities to the right, Animal Vision Center ensures your pet receives the proper aftercare.
 And no matter how small the patient or procedure, we are dedicated to follow up and client education to help ensure we are able to catch any potential complications.

-COMPLETE OPTHALMIC EXAMINATION & DIAGNOSTIC CAPABILITIES
+COMPLETE OPHTHALMIC EXAMINATION & DIAGNOSTIC CAPABILITIES

 Animal Vision Center of Virginia will utilize specialized instruments to allow for a more detailed ocular examination than what may be possible with your family veterinarian.